Younger women now earn at least as much or more than men in 22 metro areas

 “College education, as a general statement, it tends to pay,” Fry said.

 The persistent 6.9 percent gender pay difference for workers younger than 30, he said, can in many cases be attributed to the types of jobs men and women typically hold.
 Men are more highly concentrated in heavy industry or technology, sectors with frequently competitive wages.
-Industries like health care, education and hospitality, which often pay less, have higher concentrations of women.
+Industries such as health care, education and hospitality, which often pay less, have higher concentrations of women.

 Gloria Blackwell, chief executive of the American Association of University Women, urged caution when interpreting the data released by Pew.
 “Those cities are the exception and not the rule,” she said, noting that a significant gender pay gap still exists for most women across the country.

 To her point, several large cities across the Midwest feature stark pay disparities.
-In Chicago and its surrounding suburbs, the average woman’s salary is about 87 percent of the average man’s, Pew found.
-In Dayton, Ohio, it’s roughly 80 percent.
-And in Baton Rouge, men make roughly 25 percent more; a woman working full-time there earns $26,978 on average, compared to $36,190 for men.
+In Dayton, Ohio, the average woman’s salary is about 80 percent of the average man’s, Pew found.

+In El Paso, it’s roughly 87 percent.
+And in Baton Rouge, men make roughly 25 percent more; a woman working full-time there earns $26,978 on average, compared with $36,190 for men.

 Still, the Pew data suggests younger women “are becoming more aware of their own value in the marketplace,” Blackwell says.